 AAS in Television Production: Degree Overview

 Courses require students to learn by actively applying technical concepts and production skills to create video content or related elements.
+Curricula may also focus on script writing and broadcast news as well as advertising and marketing.
 In addition to foundational courses in communications and mass media history, students may take classes such as:

 - Digital and electronic media

 - Field production

 Upon graduation, students may pursue careers in the broadcast and video industries through television stations, film production companies, businesses with in-house production departments and advertising agencies.
 They may also consider self-employment in independent video production.
 Some job titles in television production include:

 - Production assistant